AppOps API

 Sample Code

-Example code which lists all environments in AppOps in order to find the source and destination environments based on org IDs.
+Example code that lists all environments in Prodly in order to find the source and destination environments based on org IDs.
 It then kicks off a deployment of a data set.

 //Retrieve managed instances